haka-security/haka/doc/debug.rst

 Debugger
 --------

 If you need to inspect an existing configuration, you can use the debugger.
-You need to initialize the debugger first.
+You need to activate the debugger first.
 This can be done like so:

 .. code-block:: lua

-    debugger = haka.debug.debugger()
+    haka.debug.debugger.start()

 This line will start the debugger and break immediately.
 A prompt will allow you to inspect variables, up-values, expressions...
 You can also set breakpoints and execute your code line by line.
 To get the